TheMaverickProgrammer/C-Python-like-Decorators/README.md

 # Returning an inner function that can accept any number of arguments
 We need to build a function, in our function, that can also accept an arbitrary set of inputs and pass those along to our captured input function.
 To reiterate, our _returned function_ needs to be able to _forward all the arguments_ to the function we are trying to decorate.

 Python gets around this problem by using special arguments `*args` and `**kwargs`.
-I won't go into detail what these two differerent notations mean, but for our problem task they are equivalent to C++ variadic template arguments.
+I won't go into detail what these two differerent notations mean, but for our problem task they are equivalent to C++ variadic arguments.
 They can be written like so:

 ```cpp
 template<typename...
 Args>